dlon/pyopengl-pygame-batch-renderer/README.md

-Simple 2D batch renderer example using PyOpenGL and pygame See 'pygame-main.py' for details.
+Simple 2D batch renderer example using PyOpenGL and pygame.
+See 'pygame-main.py' for details.

 The `Batch` class creates two VBOs: one for quad vertices and texture coordinates, and one for indices.